barbagroup/geoclaw-landspill/README.md

 7. [matplotlib](https://matplotlib.org/) >= 3.0.2: (optiona) required by `plotdepths.py` and `plottopos.py`.
 8. [netCDF4](http://unidata.github.io/netcdf4-python/) >= 1.4.2: (optional) required by `createnc.py`.

-The easiest way to get `gfortran` >= 8 is through the package manager in linux.
+The easiest way to get `gfortran` >= 8 is through the package manager in Linux.
 For Arch Linux, do

 ```